DewaineHale/my-digital-history-project/pages/essay-01.md

 ## Introduction

 My project will be on *international trade over the century*.
-I think this subject is very **interesting**.
-I look forward to learning how international trade affects the global economy.
+I think this subject is very **interesting**.[^1] I look forward to learning how international trade affects the global economy.

 [7 Reasons For International Trade](https://ttcwetranslate.com/7-reasons-for-international-trade/)